Friday, February 28, 2020

 Low income housing units may be taking over the RCMP Headquarters, a baseball stadium and parkland.

 The former National Headquarters for the RCMP, 1200 Vanier Parkway.
-Ottawa Community Housing would only have to pay $1 dollar for the entire property because of a program called The Federal Lands Initiative for Affordable Housing.
+Ottawa Community Housing will only have to pay $1 dollar for the entire property because of a program called The Federal Lands Initiative for Affordable Housing.
 A Department of National Defence Armoury on 1010 Somerset/933 Gladstone was also donated to OCH.

 Potential City of Ottawa housing properties.